kl1nton/1_Applied_Basic_Science/3_Pathology.md

     D. Type IV hypersensitivity
     E. Systemic immune complex disease

+#### Answer: A. Type I hypersensitivity - ?

 ### Q3.29
 A 50-year-old marketing executive has complained of mild burning epigastric pain after meals for the past 3 years.
 Upper gastrointestinal (GI) endoscopy is performed and biopsies are taken of an erythematous area of the lower oesophageal mucosa 3cm above the gastro-oesophageal junction.
 There is no mass lesion, no ulceration and no haemorrhage noted.
-The biopsies demonstrate the presence of columnar epithelium with goblet cells.
+The biopsies demonstrate the presence of _columnar epithelium with goblet cells_.
 Which of the following mucosal alterations is most probably represented by these findings?

     A. Metaplasia
     B. Dysplasia